GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 ## Introduction
 oxd exposes simple, static APIs web application developers can use to securely implement user authentication and authorization against an OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

-The oxd software package includes the `oxd-server` and the `oxd-https-extension`:
+The oxd software package includes the `oxd-server` and the `oxd-https-extension`.

 ### oxd-server
 `oxd-server` is designed to work as a standalone service daemon via sockets.
 By defafult, oxd must be installed on the same host as the web application it is securing.